Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 • What marketing resources does the firm have access to?

-• What ongoing costs will you be expected to contribute?
+• What ongoing costs will be expected to contribute?

 • How will the firm contact target purchasers?